RaceStatsApp Review: Horse Racing Betting & Analytics App

 It worked!

-We used the software for a period of nine days (not consecutively) and built up to a profit of £97.28 with our maximum liability per trade set to £10.00.
-We actually managed to beat the original target that we had set by not having one!
+I used the software for a period of nine days (spread out over a few weeks) and built up to a profit of £97.28.
+This was with my maximum liability per trade set to £10.00, which was quite a modest amount, given that I was using insurance for my trades too.

-Bet Maker - Place Your Bets
+Bet Maker - Placing Your Bets

-All of your betting can be done through the RaceStatsApp software with "Bet Maker".
-You can line up bets to see "what if" figures, then just hit submit when you are ready to place them.
+You can line up bets to see "what if" figures, then just hit submit when you are ready to place them, including when the race has gone in-play.

 RaceStatsApp Bet Maker